yowoda/autopep695/README.md

 It is recommended to specify the `--parallel` (`-p`) flag if you're running `format` against a large codebase as the tool is written in pure python and is not optimized for speed.
 This way, the workload is distributed across multiple subprocesses, each spawning a new python interpreter that formats the assigned files.

+The following flags can be specified for additional features:
-You can also specify the `--remove-variance` flag if you want to remove variance information from the name of the type parameter:
+- `--remove-variance`: Remove variance information from the name of the type parameter:
 `T_co` -> `T`, `K_contra` -> `K`.

-You can specify the `--remove-private` flag if you want to remove leading underscores that would have marked the type parameter as private: `_T` -> `T`, `__T` -> `T`, ...
+- `--remove-private`: Remove leading underscores that would have marked the type parameter as private: `_T` -> `T`, `__T` -> `T`, ...
+- `--keep-assignments`: Don't remove unused type parameter assignments

 ## Excluding and including files
 `autopep695` by default ignores the following paths:<br>